ameliatuttle/Swiftrax/README.md

 A clean, focused nutrition tracking app for iOS built with SwiftUI.
 No fitness features, no ads, no sponsored content.
 Just simple, swift food logging.

+### ‼️ Privacy Policy Notice
+We do not collect or track any of your personal data.
+The app will save information to your local device, but only you have access and it will be deleted upon app deletion.

 ## 📱 Features

 ### Core Functionality